 Union Liability insurance is available through authorized Ullico insurance brokers such as Union Services Agency.
 Contact us to find out more about Union Liability Insurance.

 Please note that the above are sample union liability insurance claim scenarios.
-Please note that the following scenarios are descriptive only and does not constitute a part of, or endorsement to, the policies.
+The scenarios are descriptive only and does not constitute a part of, or endorsement to, the policies.
 The claim scenarios provided are for illustration only and are not a guarantee of coverage.

 Reprinted with permission by Ullico, Inc.